 This is a crochet pattern review of Daphne the Dolphin designed by Theresa Kicher of Theresa’s Crochet Shop.
 Review done by Candace of T&C Crafters for EyeLoveKnots.

-This post contains affiliate links for Etsy.
+This post contains affiliate links for Etsy and Amazon.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!

 Find the crochet pattern review below, or purchase the pattern on Etsy by clicking here.